“Metabolic syndrome is a group of conditions that increase

 How common is metabolic syndrome?

-In Metabolic Syndrome: Symptoms & Causes – Overview the (United States) Mayo Clinic explain:
+In Metabolic Syndrome: Symptoms & Causes – Overview the Mayo Clinic explain:

-“Metabolic syndrome is increasingly common, and up to one-third of U.S. adults have it”.8
+“The number of people with metabolic syndrome is growing.
+Up to one-third of U.S. adults have it”.6

 Prevention